Fashion Workflow

 If the still is already approved, the goal is not to invent a new fashion video.
 It is to add just enough motion to show fit, drape, and polish without breaking the outfit.

-Real same-image test on Kling, Seedance, and Veo
+Generated same-image tests on Seedance, Kling, and Veo

 Built for PDP loops and lookbook motion